 Parenting is hard at the best of times.
-But when you are parenting a child that is not biologically yours, well, it can be even trickier.
+But when you are parenting a child who is not biologically yours, well, it can be even trickier.
 I see it every day with my own family and sometimes I don’t know how my partner handles it.

 Taking care of me is one thing; taking care of my children too?
 Well, let’s just say it takes an incredibly patient person to do that.

-So, in honour of stepparents and step-partners everywhere, here are some of the many reasons why you are extra awesome.
+So, in honour of step-parents and step-partners everywhere, here are some of the many reasons why you are extra awesome.
 And here are some of the many reasons why parents like me (and any other mum or dad out there who is given a second chance) appreciate you every single day.

-Unplanned weekends away, Sundays spent in bed, late nights out…. yeah, probably not going to happen when your partner has children.
+Unplanned weekends away, Sundays spent in bed, late nights out … yeah, probably not going to happen when your partner has children.
 But, step-partners take it in stride, even if weekends away take months to plan, Sunday sleep-ins do not exist and a late night out usually involves a restaurant that has a decent kid’s club.

 Because your partner’s children will always come first, no matter what.
 The best you can ask for is second.
 This can be a frustrating thing to deal with and always requires a lot of integrity and maturity.

-And there are so many stepparents out there that absolutely nail it.
+And there are so many step-parents out there that absolutely nail it.

-You are literally thrown into parenting.
+3. You are literally thrown into parenting

 You don’t get nine months to prepare.
-And even if you are not the official “Mum” or “Dad”, you still have to play that ever important part of a role model to a younger generation, even if you’re not quite ready for it.
+And even if you are not the official “Mum” or “Dad”, you still have to play that ever-important part of a role model to a younger generation, even if you’re not quite ready for it.

-Neither do most parents, truthfully, but, when you’re a stepparent, it can be hard to know what you are allowed to do.
+Neither do most parents, truthfully, but, when you’re a step-parent, it can be hard to know what you are allowed to do.
 Can you discipline them in public?
 Can you take their toys away?
 Can you take them away fishing for the weekend?
 It’s a fine line and one that varies with each family.